 With the local groups toolset, supporters who live in the same area or have similar interests are able to meet and discuss the issues that are most important to them.
 Now, with our newest release, they're able to run campaigns too.

 We think that this feature will allow for deeper engagement and more involved campaigns.
 For organizations that are already running local groups, petitions will allow these groups to take quick and coordinated action on local issues.
 Organizations that are not already running local groups may find that creating issue groups for leaders of similar petitions and their supporters may be useful.

-The petition's signature page will include a symbol denoting that the petition is associated with a local group.
+The petition's signature page will also link back to the local group.

 If a user clicks the local group's name, they'll either be brought to the group's forum page – if they're already a member – or they'll be brought to the group's public page – if they're not a member.
 Like group events, these petitions will be visible to prospective group members on the group's public page.

 If a group has more than one active petition, the most recently updated petition will be the one displayed on the group page.
 However, the group page will include a link to a directory of all of the group's petitions.

 The linking of groups and petitions has also led to us creating a new post-signing daisy chain.
 By default, when a user signs a group petition, they'll be shown the social share popup.
 Then, if they aren't already a member of the group, they'll be shown a pop up asking them if they want to join.

 In addition to the permissions given to group organizers, org admins are able to associate petitions with groups and see the full list of group petitions.